Jewel-babbler

-The jewel-babblers are the bird genus Ptilorrhoa in the family Cinclosomatidae.
-The genus contains four species that are endemic to New Guinea.
+The jewel-babblers are members of the bird genus Ptilorrhoa in the family Cinclosomatidae.
+The genus contains five species that are endemic to New Guinea.
 The genus was once considered to contain the rail-babbler, but that species is now considered to belong to its own family.
 The genus is closely related to the better known quail-thrushes (Cinclosoma) of New Guinea and Australia.
 Together with a number of other genera they comprise the family Cinclosomatidae, although the validity of this family as a whole has been questioned.

 The jewel-babblers resemble the quail-thrushes in shape, being plump, long-tailed and short winged.
 They are adapted to life on the forest floor.
 The plumage of this genus is the most striking divergence from the quail-thrushes, having large amounts of blue and often with chestnut on the back.
 The throats of all species are white and the patch is mostly surrounded by a black edge.
-There is moderate levels of sexual dimorphism in the plumage, except in the dimorphic jewel-babbler where the female has no blue and is all chestnut coloured.
+There is moderate levels of sexual dimorphism in the plumage, except in the brown-headed jewel-babbler where the female has no blue and is all chestnut coloured.
 When moving they hold the body horizontally to the ground, and bob their heads back and forth in a similar fashion to pigeons, and move their tail in a fashion similar to wagtails.

-The jewel-babblers as a whole are not a well known or studied genus.
+The jewel-babblers as a whole are not a well-known or well-studied genus.